-There are slightly looser restrictions around foreign nationals not entering from the U.S. The ban on non-essential travel from the U.S. to Canada has been extended until at least March 21, though it seems likely that the ban will last longer than that.
-Particularly since Prime Minister Justin Trudeau said on Oct.
-14 that the border won’t be open until the U.S. gets a handle on its coronavirus cases (he reiterated that point again on Dec.
-1).
+There are slightly looser restrictions around foreign nationals not entering from the U.S. The ban on non-essential travel from the U.S. to Canada has been extended until at least May 21, though it seems likely that the ban will last longer than that.